temirov/F-sync/cmd/dump/README.md

 ### Handle resolution (built-in)

 Some exports omit screen names for deactivated or protected accounts.
-The CLI now resolves those gaps automatically: it performs HTTPS HEAD/GET requests to `https://twitter.com/i/user/<account_id>` and inspects the redirect to recover the handle.
+The CLI resolves those gaps on every invocation: it performs HTTPS HEAD/GET requests to `https://twitter.com/i/user/<account_id>` and inspects the redirect to recover the handle.
 It then fetches the redirected page title to extract a display name when available.
 When individual lookups fail, the program prints warnings to `stderr` and continues rendering with numeric IDs.
+Because the resolver is always on, missing prerequisites (no Chrome, blocked network access, etc.) cause the CLI to exit with a fatal error before rendering output.

 * Requests use conservative timeouts and never follow more than the initial redirect.
 * A bounded worker pool (default 8 workers) fans out requests so large exports finish promptly without hammering